 Advertising and profiling:

-You may encounter personalised and non-personalised advertising based on your use of Pivotal Accessibility and other websites on the Internet.
-We use Google Ads that deliver such services.
+You may encounter personalized and non-personalized advertising based on your use of Pivotal Accessibility and other websites on the Internet.
+We use Google Ads to deliver such services.
 Such advertising may also be based on profiling that automatically groups the users of Pivotal Accessibility.
 Where necessary, we will seek your consent (for example, for the use of non-essential advertising cookies).
-If you provide your consent, you will see personalised and non-personalised advertising that may be based on your interests and cookie-generated data.
-If you would like to know more about how such advertising is served, please refer to the Google’s Privacy and Terms site available at https://policies.google.com/privacy?hl=en-US.
-You can control how advertising is shown to you or opt-out from targeted advertising by consulting the guide powered by the Digital Advertising Alliance available at https://youradchoices.com.
+If you provide your consent, you will see personalized and non-personalized advertising that may be based on your interests and cookie-generated data.
+If you would like to know more about how such advertising is served, please refer to Google’s Privacy and Terms site available at https://policies.google.com/privacy?hl=en-US.
+You can control how advertising is shown to you or opt out of targeted advertising by consulting the guide powered by the Digital Advertising Alliance, available at https://youradchoices.com.
 For more information on opting-out from advertising features on your device, please visit https://www.networkadvertising.org.
-Where interest-based advertising uses non-essential cookies, we will ask your consent for such cookies.
+Where interest-based advertising uses non-essential cookies, we will ask for your consent for such cookies.
 Also, you may adjust the settings of your Google account to manage the advertising content that you are served.